COMPETITION for the 2020-2021 academic year

 - Be a Canadian citizen (permanent residence does not make you eligible).

-- Demonstrate academic excellence from the undergraduate level onwards.
+- Have a good academic record since the undergraduate level

 - Demonstrate a desire to be actively involved in MEC life (via the Committee of the residents, etc.) and become one of its ambassadors.